Once Upon My Mother: Production

 Scott, a Canadian director, first became interested in adapting Perez's novel after reading it while in isolation after contracting COVID-19.

 The film's production was announced in September 2023, as the first French-language film in which Amazon Prime Video was a production partner.

 Distribution

 The film premiered on 30 January 2025, as part of the 24th Rencontres Cinématographiques de Bretagne, organized by the association La Règle du Jeu, in Quimper.

 The film premiered in Avignon on 13 February 2025.

 It was also screened as the opening film of the Love International Film Festival in Mons, Belgium, on 7 March, and at the Luxembourg City Film Festival on 13 March, before opening commercially in France on 19 March.

 It reached #1 in the French box office rankings in the week of 30 March 2025, and surpassed 1.4 million tickets sold by 1 May.

-It opened commercially in Quebec on 4 April, and received screenings at the Toronto Jewish Film Festival, the Winnipeg Jewish Film Festival, the 2025 Cinéfest Sudbury International Film Festival, and the Victoria Jewish film festival.
+It opened commercially in Quebec on 4 April, and received screenings at the Toronto Jewish Film Festival, the Winnipeg Jewish Film Festival, the 2025 Cinéfest Sudbury International Film Festival and the Victoria Jewish Film Festival.

+The film will be distributed by Menemsha Films in the United States.
+It was the Opening Film selections at the 2026 New York Jewish Film Festival, 2026 Atlanta Jewish Film Festival and 2026 Miami Jewish Film Festival, where it received the Audience Award for Best Narrative Film.